To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Last week, in a completely unexpected move, Knott-Craig swooped in and bought Africa’s biggest social networking platform.
-The widely quoted but totally unsubstantiated price was R500-million.

 That might seem a lot, but compared to current Silicon Valley valuations, it’s dirt cheap.
 Twitter, with its 100-million users, is currently valued at about $8-billion or R640 per user at current exchange rates.
 Facebook, with its $80-billion valuation and 750-million users, is even pricier at R850 per user.
 So, at R12.50 per user for MXit, even if Knott-Craig paid ten times the speculated amount it still looks cheap by those standards.